Gradient flows for empirical Bayes in high-dimensional linear models: Theoretical guarantees

-In Section \ref{subsec:g_flow}, we study convergence of the Fisher-Rao flow $\{g_t\}$ in \prettyref{eq:gflow} where $q_t$ is replaced by a fixed $q \in \cP(\R^p)$, corresponding to a sequence model NPMLE problem.
-In Section \ref{subsec:q_flow}, we study the Langevin diffusion corresponding to a Wasserstein-2 flow $\{q_t\}$ in \prettyref{eq:qflow} where $g_t$ is fixed at $g \in \cP(M)$, showing a uniform log-Sobolev inequality for its stationary posterior measure under large noise variance $\sigma^2>0$.
-Lastly in Section \ref{subsec:joint_flow}, we combine the previous two ingredients to study the joint gradient flow (\ref{eq:joint_flow_intro}).
+In Section \ref{subsec:g_flow}, we study convergence of the Fisher-Rao flow $\{g_t\}$ in \prettyref{eq:gflow} where $q_t$ is replaced by a fixed distribution $q \in \cP(\R^p)$, corresponding to a sequence model NPMLE problem.
+In Section \ref{subsec:q_flow}, we study the Langevin diffusion corresponding to the Wasserstein-2 flow $\{q_t\}$ in \prettyref{eq:qflow} where $g_t$ is replaced by a fixed distribution $g \in \cP(M)$, showing a uniform log-Sobolev inequality for the posterior law $P_g(\bvarphi \mid \y)$ under large noise variances $\sigma^2>0$.
+Lastly in Section \ref{subsec:joint_flow}, we combine the previous two ingredients to study the joint gradient flow of both $\{q_t,g_t\}$.